jordanbchilds/analysis2Dmito/README.md

-# analysis2Dmito
+# Classifying the OXPHOS status of skeletal muscle fibres
-An R package for the classification of fibres by their protein expression levels
+An R package for the Bayesian classification of myofibres according to OXPHOS protein expression profiles.

 ## Required Software
 The package uses the statistical computing software JAGS which must be installed before use.
 This cannot be done through R or RStudio/Posit but there are many online resources to help install JAGS.
 It can be installed directly though [sourceforge.net](https://sourceforge.net/projects/mcmc-jags/files/).
 A guide to installing R, RStudio, JAGS and R packages can be found [here](https://onlinelibrary.wiley.com/doi/pdf/10.1002/9781119287995.app1).